 RFID Tags or Barcode Labels - Which is the Better Asset Tag Solution?

-RFID tags or Barcode Labels - Choices and Possibilities
+RFID Tags or Barcode Labels - Choices and Possibilities

 For example, consider the material composition of the item being tracked.
 Assuming we are talking about passive UHF if the asset has a metal surface or contains liquid this will impact the readability.
 Barcode, on the other hand, is surface independent.
 Surface contour is another factor.
 Unlike RFID, barcode tags and labels can conform to curved surfaces.
 Environmental factors are also key.
 Heat, UV exposure, abrasion and chemicals may impair RFID while barcode tags can be designed to resist harsh environments.